akhodakivskiy/VimFx/documentation/api.md

 A category is an object with the following properties:

-- name(): `Function`.
-Returns a human readable name of the category used in the help dialog and VimFx’s settings page in the Add-ons Manager.
-Config file users adding custom categories could simply return a string; extension authors are encouraged to look up the name from a locale file.
+- name: `String`.
+A human readable name of the category used in the help dialog and VimFx’s settings page in the Add-ons Manager.
+Config file users adding custom categories could simply a use hard-coded string; extension authors are encouraged to look up the name from a locale file.
 - order: `Number`.
 The first of the default categories is the “uncategorized” category.
 It has the order `100` and then they increase by `100` per category.
   This allows to put new categories between two already existing ones.